-The AICD also supports Items 106-109 and 114-120 that will allow all corporations to activate an automatic, one-off extension of 30 days to hold an AGM and lodge their reports with the Registrar in the case of death, natural disaster and certain cultural activities in the community.
-The grounds for an extension are appropriate (including that the request can be made orally and must specific when the corporation intends to hold its AGM and lodge its reports).
+The AICD also supports Items 126-129 and 137-142 that will allow all corporations to activate an automatic, one-off extension of 30 days to hold an AGM and lodge their reports with the Registrar in the case of death, natural disaster and certain cultural activities in the community.
+The grounds proposed in the Bill for an extension are appropriate (including that the request can be made orally and must specify when the corporation intends to hold its AGM and lodge its reports).

-We note that we have received some feedback from stakeholders that 30 days is a relatively short period to enable a community to respond to a natural disaster or mourn the loss of a family member increase to \$3 million or more.
-These changes have the potential to reduce compliance costs for smaller charities (for example on requirements for review or audit).

-following traditional ceremonies and practices, and that 45 days may be more appropriate extension period.
+We note that we have received some feedback from stakeholders that 30 days is a relatively short period to enable a community to respond to a natural disaster or mourn the loss of a family member following traditional ceremonies and practices, and that 45 days may be a more appropriate extension period.